 80 Columbus Circle at 60th Street

 Guests who book Premier Central Park view rooms can watch the festivities from floor-to-ceiling windows right in their suites.
-However, if your windows happen to face in another direction or you're stuck on a low floor, the hotel's "I Love a Parade" package also grants you exclusive access to the Mandarin Ballroom, which boasts spectacular views.
-The package requires a two-night minimum stay; you can pass the rest of your time in the hotel's renowned spa and fitness center, or frolic in the pool.
-Special services for families include babysitting, a children's menu in the restaurant, roll-away beds, childproofing accessories, bottle warmers, high chairs, coloring books, gaming consoles and kids' DVDs.
+There's a two-night minimum stay over the Thanksgiving period; you can pass the rest of your time in the hotel's renowned spa and fitness center, or frolic in the pool.
+Special services for families include babysitting, a children's menu in the restaurant, roll-away beds, childproofing accessories, bottle warmers, high chairs, coloring books, gaming consoles, and kids' DVDs.

 New York Hilton Midtown

-The Hilton Midtown offers four Thanksgiving Parade packages (though up to a four-night minimum stay is required for the grandest ones).
+The Hilton Midtown offers an array of Thanksgiving Parade packages (though up to a four-night minimum stay is required for the grandest ones).
 All of the views, both full and partial, look out onto Sixth Avenue.
 Got questions?
-The staff includes an entire Thanksgiving Parade team set up to answer them: call 212-586-7000 or email at ThanksgivingHiltonNYC@Hilton.com.
+The hotel has an entire Thanksgiving Parade team set up to answer them: call 212-586-7000 or email ThanksgivingHiltonNYC@Hilton.com.

 JW Marriott Essex House New York